slague/block_builder_challenge/README.md

 ```

 `undo [n]`
 Undo the last n commands.
+If no number [n] is given, the last command entered is undone.
 (NOTE: If a user enters `undo 2` and then follows with the command `undo 1`.
 The `undo 1` will effectively "undo" whatever the last action `undo 2` executed.)

 Example:
 `undo 2` Gives the last two commands and undoes them.